UIUC-iSchool-DataViz/is445_oauoag_fall2022/week09/installation_instructions_week11.md

 description: Install Jekyll & required pages for creating your own interactive website
 ---

-# Installation instructions: Ruby, Ruby Gems & Jekyll
+# Installation instructions: Ruby, Ruby Gems, Jekyll & Our Online Resume Template

+## 1. Install Jekyll, Ruby & bundler

 Follow the links for your system below.  **NOTE:** You will likely want to do this *outside* of your DataViz conda environment.

-## General notes
+### General notes

 If you already have Ruby installed (i.e. the "system" Ruby) -- *make sure you check the installation instructions for your relevant system anyway* -- it's possible you will want to install a non-system Ruby version.

 If you already have Jekyll installed -- make sure it's the most recent version.

 Pay attention if there are "next steps" listed after any of the commands, and make sure you do them.

-For example, on a Mac after brew installs you'll see:
+#### For example, **on a Mac** after brew installs you'll see:

 ```
 ==> Next steps: